Inner Textures II

 Artist Statement

-And so in Part II, I wanted you to touch these textures, rugged, spiky, invitingly smooth.
+In Part II, I wanted you to touch these textures, feel how rugged, spiky, invitingly smooth they can be.
 I wanted you to physically experience this piece, and by tracing it, to hear what that feels like.
 You can make music out of pain, I hear.

 Copper never looks the same twice.
-Every touch leaves a trace - scratches, dents, oxidation.
+Every touch leaves a trace.
+Through the right treatment, the surface oxidizes in the places it is touched the most, meaning the piece would change depending on where people chose to put their hands.
+In the end, it wouldn't just be mine anymore.
+It would be a collective piece, a shared patina built from everyone who encountered it.
 The surface becomes a memory carrier, archiving each encounter across time.
-As Octavia Butler wrote, ‘whatever you touch you change, whatever you change, changes you’.
+As Octavia Butler wrote, 'whatever you touch you change, and whatever you change, changes you'.
 To touch is to alter, to be altered.

 Here are my insides.
 Play with them.
 See what happens.